ironthree/bodhi-cli/README.md

-## bodhi CLI client based on bodhi-rs
+## bodhi CLI client based on bodhi-rs (DEPRECATED)

+> [!WARNING]
+> This application no longer works as of bodhi-server 8.0.0 due to breaking
+> changes to / removal of the OpenID authentication endpoint.

 This CLI client for `bodhi-rs` exposes almost all functionality of the official `bodhi` python client, and almost all features of the `bodhi-rs` rust bindings.